giancosta86/GraphsJ/README.md

 ## Requirements

 Java 8 or later is recommended in order to run GraphsJ or to use its SDK.

+## Running GraphsJ

+The suggested way to run GraphsJ is [MoonDeploy](https://github.com/giancosta86/moondeploy), as it will automatically download and launch the application - just go to the [latest release](https://github.com/giancosta86/GraphsJ/releases/latest) page and open the file **App.moondeploy**.

+Otherwise, to start the application:
+1. Download and decompress the zip archive
+2. Run the file *bin/GraphsJ* (on UNIX) or *bin/GraphsJ.bat* (on Windows)

 ## SDK

 GraphsJ SDK is a library providing classes and interfaces to easily create scenarios that you can import and run within GraphsJ.

 GraphsJ SDK consists of the following modules:

 * **graphsj-sdk**: provides classes and interfaces required to create your custom scenarios